dependon/fantascene-dynamic-wallpaper/README.md

 ## If you like this toy, light the little star
 Detailed instructions will be written to wiki later

+## 1.1.0
+Added web wallpaper, but it won't be recorded in history

 ## 1.0.6 modify:

 the default language is changed to English